Divorce Judgment Modifications in Michigan

 For example, if you are asking the court to lower your child support payments, you will need to present evidence that proves this change is warranted.
 You may be able to prove that there has been a substantial change in your circumstances by presenting recent paystubs or tax returns that show a significant drop in your income.

 If the judge agrees that there has been a substantial change in circumstances, the judgment will be modified.
-This modification will go into effect immediately.
+This post judgment modifications will go into effect immediately.